Nilpotent (Anti-)BRST and (Anti-)co-BRST Symmetries in 2D non-Abelian Gauge Theory: Some Novel Observations: Equivalence of the Coupled Lagrangian Densities: Continuous Symmetry Considerations

 thereby rendering the action integrals invariant.
-We draw the conclusion that, due to the key equations (3) and (23), {\it both} the Lagrangian densities ${\cal L}_B$ and ${\cal L}_{\bar B}$ respect {\it both} the BRST and anti-BRST symmetries provided we confine ourselves on the hypersurface defined by the CF-condition (where the absolute anticommutativity property (i.e. ${\{s_b, s_{ab}}\} = 0 $) is {\it also} satisfied for $s_{(a)b}$).
-As a consequence, we infer that {\it both} the Lagrangian densities are {\it equivalent} w.r.t. the (anti-)BRST symmetries on the hypersurface defined by the CF-condition [12].
+We draw the conclusion that, due to the key equations (3) and (23), {\it both} the Lagrangian densities ${\cal L}_B$ and ${\cal L}_{\bar B}$ respect {\it both} the BRST and anti-BRST symmetries provided we confine ourselves on the space of quantum fields in the Hilbert space defined by the CF-condition (where the absolute anticommutativity property (i.e. ${\{s_b, s_{ab}}\} = 0 $) is {\it also} satisfied for $s_{(a)b}$).
+As a consequence, we infer that {\it both} the Lagrangian densities are {\it equivalent} w.r.t. the (anti-)BRST symmetries on the space of quantum fields in the Hilbert space defined by the CF-condition [12].
 Now we focus on the issue of\,{\it equivalence} of the Lagrangian densities ${\cal L}_B$ and ${\cal L}_{\bar B}$ from the point of view of the\,(anti-)co-BRST symmetry transformations.
 Besides the symmetry transformation in equation (5), we observe the following:

 We draw the conclusion, from the above, that {\it both} the Lagrangian densities ${\cal L}_B$ and ${\cal L}_{\bar B}$ are {\it equivalent} w.r.t. the (anti-)co-BRST symmetry transformations if and only if the conditions $({\cal B}\times C) =0 $, $({\cal B}\times\bar C)=0 $ are satisfied.
 Taking the analogy with equations (22) and (23), it is straightforward to conclude that ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$ are the CF-type restrictions\footnote {We lay emphasis on the fact that these restrictions {\it do} not imply that $C\times \bar C = 0$ (thereby rendering the theory to become Abelian).
 This is due to the fact that the absolute anticommutativity property ${\{s_d,s_{ad}}\}= 0$ implies that the CF-type restrictions ${\cal B}\times C = 0$ and ${\cal B}\times \bar C = 0$ are {\it independent} of each other (see, e.g. [10] for details).
-In other words, {\it both} these restrictions should be considered separately.} w.r.t.\, the (anti-)co-BRST symmetries for the {\it self-interacting} 2D non-Abelian gauge theory.
+In other words, {\it both} these restrictions should be considered separately and idependently.} w.r.t.\, the (anti-)co-BRST symmetries for the {\it self-interacting} 2D non-Abelian gauge theory.